LonePineGames/friday-facts/_posts/2021-08-06-icebergs-and-labyrinths.md

 I reiterate: we aren't done with *NewCity* yet.
 We have a bit to go before version One dot Zero.
 And, as with our update schedule, exact dates are subject to flex around as we work hard to offer our best.
 We'll do our best to communicate those changes to you and the reasons why — perhaps better than we have in the past.

 Thank you for sticking with us on this journey.
-And as I said in the post above, thank you for your patience.
+And like I said in the post above, thank you for your patience.
 There may yet be a few surprises in store for all the mayors of NewCities.

 As always, we look forward to seeing what you build.